psturc/go-coverage-http/integration-tests/README.md

   - Port-forward to collect coverage via HTTP
   - Collect binary coverage data and metadata
   - Push coverage artifacts to `quay.io/psturc/coverage-artifacts` as OCI artifacts
+- **Outputs**: `COVERAGE_ARTIFACT_REF` - Full OCI reference to the coverage artifact

+#### Process Coverage Task
+This task processes the coverage data and uploads it to Codecov.
+It runs after the E2E tests task and receives the artifact reference.

+- **Extract Coverage Artifact**: Pulls the OCI artifact using ORAS and extracts `metadata.json`
+- **Extract Git Metadata**: Uses cosign to download attestation from the tested image and extracts:
+  - Repository URL (from `pipelinesascode.tekton.dev/repo-url` annotation)
+  - Commit SHA (from `build.appstudio.redhat.com/commit_sha` annotation)
+- **Clone Repository**: Clones the source repository at the exact commit that was tested
+- **Process Coverage**: Converts binary coverage data to text format using `go tool covdata textfmt`
+- **Upload to Codecov**: Uploads the processed coverage to Codecov (if `codecov-token` is configured)

+**Note**: This task will gracefully skip if:
+- No coverage artifact was pushed (when `COVERAGE_ARTIFACT_REF = "not-available"`)
+- Codecov token is not configured (optional - add `codecov-token` key to `integration-pipeline-credentials` secret)

 #### Cleanup Task
+- Runs after coverage processing completes
 - Deletes the test namespace

 ### Coverage Artifacts